Siege of Banu Qaynuqa: Background and reason for attack

 [3.12] Say to those who disbelieve: You shall be vanquished, and driven together to hell; and evil is the resting-place.

 [3.13] Indeed there was a sign for you in the two hosts (which) met together in encounter; one party fighting in the way of Allah and the other unbelieving, whom they saw twice as.many as themselves with the sight of the eye and Allah strengthens with His aid whom He pleases; most surely there is a lesson in this for those who have sight.

 Muhammad then besieged the Banu Qaynuqa for fifteen days, after which the tribe surrendered unconditionally.
 It was certain, according to Watt, that there was some sort of negotiations.
 At the time of the siege, the Qaynuqa had a fighting force of 700 men, 400 of whom were armored.
 Watt concludes, that Muhammad could not have besieged such a large force so successfully without Qaynuqa's allies' support.

-After the surrender of Banu Qaynuqa, Muhammad wanted to massacre the tribe.
+According to Al-Waqidi after the surrender of Banu Qaynuqa, Muhammad wanted to kill them.
 But, Abdullah ibn Ubayy, the chief of a section of the clan of Khazraj̲ came to him and pleaded for them.
 His argument was that presence of Qaynuqa with 700 fighting men can be helpful in the view of the expected Meccan onslaught.
 He was so insistent that he even put his hand into Muhammad's collar.
 In the end, because Ibn Ubayy was a chief of the tribe of Khazraj that Muhammad had many of his followers from, he only expelled the people of Banu Qaynuqa from Medina, and took their property as booty.